- Which coat serves you best depends on where you live

 Coats for cold, dry (and windy) climate

 Above are my picks from ML Furs‘ shearling coat category.
 The shearling on the upper left is even 30% off!
-The mid-length parka on the upper right is great for stylish moms when dropping off/picking up the kids at school so the kids don’t have wait for the school bus at -20F (-28.9C).
-When you do not want to go for a parka, the motorcycle inspired brown shearling jacket with pendulum is a great alternative as it covers your bum (lower right).
-The shearling vest (lower left) is a pure luxe fashion item for an evening in a cottage at the fire with your sweetheart <3 .
+The mid-length parka on the upper right is great for stylish moms when dropping off/picking up the kids at school so the kids don’t have wait for the school bus at -20F (-28.9oC).
+When you do not want to go for a parka, the motorcycle inspired brown shearling jacket with peplum is a great alternative as it covers your bum (lower right).
+The shearling vest (lower left) is a pure luxe fashion item for an evening in a cottage at the fire place with your sweetheart <3 .

 ML Furs has marked down many of their coats.
 Thus, have a look yourself and take your picks.
 Browse their collection now to save.
 The next winter will come sooner than you think.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.